Session Prep

 What to wear for a headshot

-I'm a brand photographer in the Minneapolis-St. Paul area that specializes in lifestyle images for your business.
+I'm a brand photographer in the Twin Cities that specializes in lifestyle images for your brand or business.

 We all want to look our best in front of the camera and the outfit you choose can make a significant impact on the final image.
 The following tips will help ensure you feel confident going into your photoshoot.